iftee/react-cocktail-database/README.md

 - Start the development server.

 ## Current Limitation
 Opening a link in new tab will take the new tab to Home page.
+This is a GitHub Pages limitation after patching the 404 issue as per the [instrusctions](https://create-react-app.dev/docs/deployment/#notes-on-client-side-routing) from Create React App.

-This is a GitHub Pages limitation and will not occur when you work on local server or deploy to the root of a custom domain.
+This will not occur when you work on local server or deploy to the root of a custom domain.

 ## Future Plans
 When I have free time: